tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 ## Lazy Sequences in the Runtime

-In Scheme, as show in in SICP, it's possible to create streams which produce the next value when its needed, instead of all at once.
+In Scheme, as shown in in SICP, it's possible to create streams which produce the next value when needed, instead of all at once.
 This is explored in section 3.5 of SICP, and implemented using *delay* and *force*.

-It SICP we build *cons-stream*, coupled with *car-stream* and *cdr-stream* to make use of streams, which are basically the SICP equivalant of Clojure's lazy sequences.
+In SICP we build *cons-stream*, coupled with *car-stream* and *cdr-stream* to make use of streams.
+These constructs function in much the same way as lazy sequences in Clojure.

 Clojure's lazy sequences are implemented in the Clojure runtime, and the clearest example of how they work is by looking at the use of